-- □ The factory default is "off". - □ You must change the setting to "on" to use AutoNet.
-See p.115 "AutoNet". - □ The IP address assigned by the DHCP server is given priority to that selected by AutoNet. - □ You can confirm the current IP address on the configuration page.
-For more information about the configuration page, see Printer Reference 2. - □ When AutoNet is running, the NetBIOS name is not registered on the WINS server.
+- ☐ The IP address assigned by the DHCP server is given priority to that selected by AutoNet. - ☐ You can confirm the current IP address on the configuration page.
+For more information about the configuration page, see the Printer Reference 2. - ☐ When AutoNet is running, the NetBIOS name is not registered on the WINS server.